Moore v. Regents of the University of California: Decision

-Justice Arabian wrote a concurring opinion, stating that the deep philosophical, moral and religious issues presented by the case could not be decided by the court.
+Justice Arabian wrote a concurring opinion, stating that the philosophical, moral and religious issues presented by the case could not be decided by the court.
+He also argued that Moore's position would force the court to recognize a right to profit by selling one's own body tissue.
 Justice Broussard concurred in part and dissented in part.

-Justice Mosk dissented, stating that Moore could have been denied some property rights and given others.
-At the very least, Moore had the "right to do with his own tissue what the defendants did with it".
+Justice Mosk dissented, countering with respect to the argument that finding for Moore would mean that he would have to have been given the right to sell his tissue for profit that he could instead have been given some property rights but denied others.
+To do so, he noted several situations in which limits on the transfer of property are uncontroversial: for example, the property of a bankrupt individual may be sold but not given away, while a medical license or prescription drugs may be neither sold nor given away, despite all being property.
+At the very least, Mosk argued, Moore had the "right to do with his own tissue what the defendants did with it".
 That is, as soon as the tissue was removed, Moore had at least the right to choose to sell it to a laboratory or to have it destroyed.
-Thus, there would be no necessity to hold labs strictly liable for conversion when property rights could be broken up, to allow Moore to extract a significant portion of the economic value created by his tissue.
-Furthermore, to prove damages from informed consent, Moore would have to have proved that if he were properly informed, neither he, nor a reasonable person would have consented to the procedure.
+Thus, there would be no necessity to hold labs strictly liable for conversion when property rights could be broken up to allow Moore to extract a significant portion of the economic value created by his tissue.
+Furthermore, Moore would have to prove that had he been properly informed, neither he nor a reasonable person would have consented to the procedure in order to prove damages from a lack of informed consent.
 Thus, Moore's chances of proving damages through informed consent were slim.
-Also, he could not consent to the procedure but reserve the right to sell his organs.
-Finally, Moore could sue only his doctor, nobody else, for failing to adequately inform him.
-Thus, he was unlikely to win, could not extract the economic value of his tissue even if he had refused consent, and could not sue the parties that might be exploiting him.
+Also, Moore could not consent to the procedure but reserve the right to sell his organs.
+Finally, Moore could sue only his doctor for failing to adequately inform him due to the narrow doctor-patient relationship.
+Thus, under the majority's theory, Moore was unlikely to win, could not extract the economic value of his tissue even had he refused consent, and could not sue the parties that might be exploiting him.